 Participants can contribute between one percent and 75% of eligible compensation as defined in the Plan subject to Plan and Internal Revenue Code (IRC) limitations.
 Contributions made by Cash Balance Matching Program participants, EKC Original Savings Employees and Wolf Creek Savings Employees up to the first six percent of eligible earnings, as defined by the Plan, are matched 75% by the Company.
-Wolf Creek Savings Employees that are part of one of the following groups, non-union and hired before January 1, 2013, are members of the Local Union No. 252 United Government Security Officers of America and hired before January 1, 2015, or members of Local Union No. 304 of the International Brotherhood of Electrical Workers and hired before January 1, 2016 also receive Company matching contributions of 75% of the first six percent of eligible compensation as defined in the Plan document; all other Wolf Creek Savings Employees receive Company matching contributions equal to 100% of the first six percent of eligible compensation as defined in the Plan document and receive an annual non-elective contribution equal to four percent of eligible compensation.
+Wolf Creek Savings Employees that are part of one of the following groups, non-union and hired before January 1, 2013, are members of the Local Union No. 252 United Government Security Officers of America and hired before January 1, 2015, or members of Local Union No. 304 of the International Brotherhood of Electrical Workers and hired before January 1, 2016 receive Company matching contributions of 50% of the first six percent of eligible earnings as defined in the Plan document.
+Old Program Employees also receive Company matching contributions of 50% of the first six percent of eligible earnings.
+Post program, New Program, and New Program Plus, EKC Enhanced Savings Employees and Wolf Creek Enhanced Savings Employees receive Company matching contributions equal to 100% of the first six percent of eligible compensation as defined in the Plan document and receive an annual non-elective contribution equal to four percent of eligible compensation.

 Participants are immediately eligible to participate and receive Company matching contributions.
-Participants are eligible for nonelective contributions after completion of 1000 hours of service.
+Participants are eligible for non-elective contributions after completion of 1000 hours of service.
 Participants who have attained age 50 are eligible to make catch-up contributions subject to Plan and IRC limitations.

+Subsequent to December 31, 2022, employer contributions of \$3,057,147 attributable to the 2022 plan year were credited to participant accounts.
+These contributions were contributed by the Company in cash and Parent common stock based upon participant elections and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2022.
+Included in the contribution receivable was \$1,982,995 as a non-elective contribution for those participants in the New Program Plus program.
 Subsequent to December 31, 2021, employer contributions of \$2,787,838 attributable to the 2021 plan year were credited to participant accounts.
-These contributions were contributed by the Company in cash and Parent common stock based upon participant elections and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2021.
+These contributions were funded by the Company in cash and Parent common stock and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2021.
 Included in the contribution receivable was \$1,707,696 as a non-elective contribution for those participants in the New Program Plus program.
-Subsequent to December 31, 2020, employer contributions of \$2,476,327 attributable to the 2020 plan year were credited to participant accounts.
-These contributions were funded by the Company in cash and Parent common stock and are therefore presented as a receivable on the statement of net assets available for benefits as of December 31, 2020.
-Included in the contribution receivable was \$1,445,467 as a non-elective contribution for those participants in the New Program Plus program.

-Investments - The Plan currently offers investment options which include four mutual funds, one money market fund, Parent common stock, 20 common/collective trust funds and a self-directed brokerage account.
+Investments - The Plan currently offers investment options which include four mutual funds, one money market fund, Parent common stock, 21 common/collective trust funds and a self-directed brokerage account.
 Matching contributions are directed into a target date mutual fund based on the participant's normal retirement age unless the employee makes an affirmative election for a different investment option(s).
 Employee contributions are also invested in a target date fund based on the participant's age unless the participant makes an affirmative election for a different investment option(s).